 . acute attacks of osteoarthritis, low back pain,

 . acute post-traumatic benign conditions of the musculoskeletal system;

 - symptomatic treatment of pain during inflammatory manifestations in ENT and stomatological fields.
 In this indication, the risks involved, in particular the extension of a concomitant septic process, are those of NSAIDs.
 They must be evaluated in relation to the expected analgesic benefit.

-Dosage TIAPROFENIC ACID IVAX 100 mg Breakable tablet Box of 30
+Posology TIAPROFENIC ACID ARROW 100 mg scored tablet Box of 30

 The tablets are swallowed as is with a large glass of water or dissolved in a large glass of water.

 The occurrence of side effects can be minimized by using the lowest possible dose for the shortest duration of treatment required to relieve symptoms (see Warnings and Precautions section ).